-We provide integrated audit and engagement services and share our insights seamlessly as one organisation.
-Our financial audit engagements deliver our audit opinions on the accuracy and reliability of entities' financial statements.
-Our performance audit engagements examine government programs to consider if public money is being used well and that government is meeting taxpayers' expectations around service delivery.
+We provide integrated audit and engagement services and share our insights from across our work, so all entities can apply our learnings.

+Our financial audits deliver our audit opinions on the accuracy and reliability of Queensland public sector and local government entities' financial statements.
+Our performance audits examine government programs to consider if public money is being used well and if entities are achieving their objectives for public service delivery.